Fire and EMS departments grapple with long ambulance waits at hospitals amid latest covid surge

 “Typical hospital drop-off time is 30-45 minutes, and it has recently exceeded 2 hours at times.
 It is still early in our data review to provide statistically significant information.
 The combination of challenges of our regional hospitals and our staffing impact availability and response times,” Kelly Gilfillen, acting director of communications for the city of Alexandria, said in a statement.

-The department is having to make temporary staffing adjustments, including temporarily suspending the approval of new annual leave requests, in response to “steadily increasing” numbers of staff out due to covid-19, Gilfillen.
+The department is having to make temporary staffing adjustments, including temporarily suspending the approval of new annual leave requests, in response to “steadily increasing” numbers of staff members out because of covid-19, Gilfillen.
 Currently, 37 employees tested positive and are on leave, she said.

-In Montgomery County, the fire and rescue departments released a statement Tuesday announcing service adjustments to address the about 10 percent reduction in staff, including “adding recently graduated recruits to full shifts, reassigning firefighters and paramedics currently in training to their community service responsibilities, requesting volunteer partners to staff additional peak time transport units and prioritizing Advanced Life Support care delivery and firefighting water delivery across the County.”
+In Montgomery County, the fire and rescue departments released a statement Tuesday announcing service adjustments to address a reduction in staff of about 10 percent, including “adding recently graduated recruits to full shifts, reassigning firefighters and paramedics currently in training to their community service responsibilities, requesting volunteer partners to staff additional peak time transport units and prioritizing Advanced Life Support care delivery and firefighting water delivery across the County.”

 “COVID and the Omicron variant is expanding the staffing challenges for the department,” Montgomery County Fire and Rescue Service (MCFRS) Fire Chief Scott E. Goldstein said in an email to staff members Tuesday afternoon.